 Students live on campus in the gated Cardinal Village residence complex which offers two bedroom/single bath suites.
 MORRIS HALL, Building 9 is fully secured for the safety of the students with additional sets of alarmed hall gates and separate locks on individual bedroom doors.
 In addition, each floor is equipped with a security camera system.
-The residence hall is staffed with the lowest student/advisor ratio on campus and the Academy also employs specially trained security officers.
+The Academy also employs specially trained security officers.
 Each room is equipped with smoke detectors, fire alarms, cable, and Ethernet connections.
 Health and safety rules are firmly enforced.
 Failure to comply with policies and procedures will be referred for disciplinary action and may result in removal from the program.
 The Director and Student Services Coordinator are on call 24 hours a day, 7 days a week.